Jared Cook Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Cook has averaged 23.7 receiving yards per game in his six career matchups against the Broncos, 13.8 fewer than his over/under for Sunday's game.
+- In his six matchups against the Broncos, Cook's 23.7 receiving yards average is 12.8 less than his over/under for Sunday's game (36.5).

-- In six matchups, Cook has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Broncos.
+- Cook has caught a touchdown pass versus the Broncos once, but did not have multiple TDs in that game.

 - Note: Cook's stats vs. Broncos date back to 2016.